gx9702/UA-TypeRepository/Core/Part14/DataTypes/ConfigurationVersionDataType/readme.md

 <!-- datatype -->
 ## ConfigurationVersionDataType
+This Structure DataType is used to indicate configuration changes in the information published for a DataSet.
+The ConfigurationVersionDataType is formally defined in Table 8.
 <!-- end of description -->
 The fields of the ConfigurationVersionDataType DataType are defined in the following table: